-The first step to becoming a successful business continuity (BC) solution provider, you need to clear up some confusion.
+The first step to becoming a successful business continuity (BC) solution provider is clearing up some confusion.

-Bill Bedsole, President of the William Travis Group, who has more than 30 years’ experience developing and providing business continuity solutions, says there has always been confusion over the differences between a backup, backup and disaster recovery (BDR) and BC solution.
-“There’s a place for backups only but they’re very different from business continuity,” he says.
+Bill Bedsole, President of the William Travis Group, who has more than 30 years of experience developing and providing business continuity solutions, says there has always been confusion over the differences between a backup, backup and disaster recovery (BDR) and BC solution.
+“There’s a place for backups only, but they’re very different from business continuity,” he says.
 “Too often, solution providers sell backups as disaster recovery, or worse yet, business continuity.”

 This confusion is one of the reasons that, unfortunately, it’s hard for a business to find a provider who will deliver the comprehensive BC plan and services they need.
-To break free from the status quo and rise to the top of your market, you need to dismiss preconceived notions and broaden your thinking.
-Take these six steps that will help you position yourself as a true business continuity solution provider:
+You must dismiss preconceived notions and broaden your thinking to break free from the status quo and rise to the top of your market.
+Take these six steps that will help you position yourself as an actual business continuity solution provider:

 1Move beyond focusing on “recovery” to focus on “resilience.”

 “It’s always better to avoid a disaster than to recover from one,” Bedsole comments.
 He advocates BC plans that provide viable solutions that will enable your client to respond to any event, anytime, anywhere, resiliently, to keep operations going regardless of the circumstances.
 The William Travis Group, for example, offers the All-Risk Incident Management Plan Development that addresses crisis communication, management succession, supply chain continuity, manufacturing continuity, labor relations, product liability, and crisis management.